Tutorial: A practical guide to the alignment of defocused spatial light modulators for fast diffractive neural networks: Advantages for a DNN

+where $\theta$ is an adjustable learning parameter and $cos_{sim}(X, Y) = \frac{\braket{X | Y}}{||X||^2\cdot||Y||^2}$ measure the equivalent of an angle between two vectors here corresponding to two images of size $N_x\cdot N_y$.
+Between each pass, fully-connected layers containing trainable weights are updated.
+The output data from all the channels are multiplied by the same digital matrix at each layer.
+For a simple classification problem such as MNIST, this supervised learning algorithm requires two forward passes during training and ten forward passes during the inference.
+It is therefore slower than standard backpropagation.
+The detailed structure and parameters of the DNN are presented in the last section of SI.
+Even though the training is achieved using those hidden electronic layers, their hardware implementation is plausible \cite{XieScalableCoherentProcessor_Science25} even if a full-field configuration using the transmission matrix remains challenging \cite{brunner2025roadmapneuromorphicphotonics}.
+The future challenge for this setup would be of course to incorporate fully optical learning.

-\subsection{Effect on training and inference time}
+\subsection{Effect on training and inference time.}

-The evolution of the training time with the multiplexing is compared.
+The training time and score with the multiplexing properly calibrated is compared to the case where we do not use our calibration procedure.
 Although an algorithm involving more propagation through the setup is used, the training time over 10 epochs is approximately 1 hour for 3 layers.
-Base on a 2 epochs experiment, a similar experiment displaying one image at a time takes around 4 days; the training time indeed decreases linearly with the number of images displayed.
+Based on a 2 epochs experiment, a similar experiment displaying one image at a time takes around 4 days; the training time indeed decreases linearly with the number of images displayed.
 This makes it possible to train a DNN with optics in the visible range within a duration that is convenient for laboratory experiments.
 In addition, we posit that it might make the optical setup less sensitive to thermal or mechanical fluctuations since the training time has a characteristic time closer to the typical mechanical and thermal relaxation timescales.
 The score obtained is around 85\% for MNIST digits classification dataset.
+Without the spatial coherence retrieved using our algorithm the DNN cannot learn properly.
+The inference score remains stuck around 30\%.
+This score is still relatively modest but significant, it means that the data can propagate through the device without significant loss of information.
+The limit of the score might come from residual misalignment as well as from the Forward-Forward algorithm which has not been extensively studied inherent limitations of the FF algorithm which have been recently pointed out \cite{Chen2025}.